MicrosoftDocs/SupportArticles-docs/Teams/meetings/resolve-teams-meeting-add-in-issues.md

 ---
-title: Resolve issues with Teams Meeting add-in for Outlook
+title: Resolve issues with Teams Meeting add-in for classic Outlook
-description: Provides steps to troubleshoot and fix issues that affect the Teams Meeting add-in for Outlook.
+description: Provides steps to troubleshoot and fix issues that affect the Teams Meeting add-in for classic Outlook.
 author: helenclu
 ms.author: meerak
 manager: dcscontentpm